libcrosswind/libcrosswind/README.md

 - [x] Unstable
 - [ ] Stable

-Working with the production-ready version, meanwhile you can use the tag 0.2 version.
+Working on the production-ready version, meanwhile you can use the tag 0.2 version.